Dropsource/monarch_site/README.md

 - https://monarch-site-dev.onrender.com/

 ## Staging Site
+There is also a staging site, which we can use to collaborate with non-devs.
+The master and dev branch have protection rules in Github which only allows developers to modify those branches.
+Other collaborator could submit changes to the staging branch which will then need to be merged to dev or master.

-There is also a staging site, which deploys from the `staging` branch.
+The stating deploys from the `staging` branch.
 The staging site is set up under a shared account in render.com.

 - The shared login is ftrigoso+marketing@dropsource.com.
 - The staging site is hosted at: https://monarch-site-staging.onrender.com/